BrianMitchL/brianm.me/_posts/2015-05-08-writing-a-python-bot.md

 or by excepting an ImportError for imports.

 The largest annoyance in working with both versions at once was how they each handle unicode.
 For me, the issues all revolved around the degree (º) symbol.
 For Python 2.7 I have to decode it with utf-8 for it to work.
 With Python 3 it just works as everything uses utf-8.
-At first I used a separate file for each version of Python, but I learned very quickly that that was not the right way to handle it.
+At first, I used a separate file for each version of Python, but I learned very quickly that that was not the right way to handle it.
 I did the initial version conversion using 2to3.
 This worked very well aside from the urllib libraries used for fetching data from Yahoo's YQL service.

 ## Tools Used